This is who we are

 C- Level Women

 Over time, it became clear that there is a segment of women for whom EWA has become a critical community.
 Most of them nominate themselves.
 They are women at C level who are either thinking of transitioning into a portfolio career, paying it forward along with Board work, or selling their businesses or the ones they are running, or even moving to another C level position.
 These women find when they make these transitions, they leave behind their identity, community and often their purpose with the P&L they just left.
 We fill that gap with a peer group of intellectual stimulation, mutual referrals, support and community.
-EWA now has at least one cohort annually that is only C level women.
-In 2021 there will be 2 such cohorts, as the demand is significant.
+EWA now has multiple cohorts annually which are only C level and Board level women.

 Public Sector Women